 In the Relations with the Superior Council of the Magistracy, the Minister participates in the procedure for the appointment of the heads of the court offices and may take part in the Council's meetings to give indications or clarification.
 The Minister is also entitled to request information on the functioning of the justice system in relation to individual judges or magistrates from the head of a particular court office.
 He or she is also able to exercise functions of inspection and the conduct of administrative enquiries both for the fulfilment of his or her constitutional duties and for the purposes of the taking of disciplinary action.

-Legal System (source “Living and Working in Italy”)
+Legal System (source “Living and Working in Italy”) Laws and Courts in Italy

 Italian law is based on Roman law, particularly its civil law, and on French Napoleonic law (itself based on the Roman model).